 How to Have a Downton Abbey-Inspired Holiday

-If you want accommodations near Highclere Castle, but easier to book: try The Carnavon Arms ($118+/night), located a few minutes away, in what used to be the castle’s old coach house!
-The Carnavon has 18 guestrooms & a pub serving breakfast, lunch, & dinner beside a roaring fire….perhaps not up to Lady Mary’s standards, but just the kind of place where you might find Tom…or Carson & his bride, Mrs. Hughes.
+If you want accommodations near Highclere Castle, closer to town: try The Carnavon Arms ($118+/night), located a few minutes away, in what used to be the castle’s old coach house!
+The Carnavon has 18 guestrooms & a pub serving breakfast, lunch, & dinner beside a roaring fire.
+Perhaps not up to Lady Mary’s standards ~ but the kind of place where you might find Tom…or Carson & his bride, Mrs. Hughes.

 How to Have a Downton Abbey-Inspired Holiday